1994 Dronka floods and lightning strike: Effects

 Reports from the flooding in the four governorates show a total of almost 600 people were killed, and 11,148 houses destroyed and a further 11,085 damaged making 110,660 people homeless.
-23,531 feddans (Approx. 12,000 HA) of agricultural land were devastaed, and total damage exceeded $140 million.
+In addition, 23,531 feddans (approx. 12,000ha) of agricultural land were devastated, and total damage exceeded $140 million.

-An Egyptian Ministry of Health and Population report noted that 469 bodies were recovered from the village of Dronka alone, and the World Meteorological Organization (WMO) considers this figure to be the death toll.
+The losses were concentrated in the village of Dronka, Asyut, where the Egyptian Ministry of Health and Population report noted that 469 bodies were recovered from there alone, and the World Meteorological Organization (WMO) considers this figure to be the death toll.
 More than 200 houses in Dronka were destroyed and 20,000 residents of the village and surrounding area fled to Assiut.
 One of the tanks remained ablaze into the night as firefighters decided it was best to let it burn out; there were fears it could ignite some of the surviving five oil tanks.
 The governor of Assiut declared a state of emergency due to the storm and lightning strike.

 The WMO attributes the death toll of 469 to the lightning strike and notes the disaster is the highest mortality event as a result of a lightning strike on record (dating back to 1873).
-The highest death toll directly caused by a single lightning strike is 21 people killed while sheltering in a hut in Zimbabwe in 1975.
+The highest death toll directly caused by a single lightning strike is 21 people killed while sheltering in a hut in Rhodesia (now Zimbabwe) in 1975.